Grzegorzsa/zen-custom-fields/readme.md

 By default output is not escaped which allows you to use links, images and another HTML content in your custom fields.
 If you would like to escape the output use <code>zen_field_esc()</code> function instead of <code>zen_field()</code>

+###Extracting src attribute from an image

+<code>zen_field_src()</code> function can be used to get link from the image placed in custom field.

 ###Changelog

+- 1.12
+  - Improve data iteration
+  - Fix problem with plugin initalization
+  - Add parse image source function
 - 1.11
   - Fix critical bug
 - 1.1